moelholm/wildfly-examples/hello-transformer/README.md

 WildFly Examples: Applying ClassTransformers to your Java EE archive
 ========================
-This is a simple EJB JAR archive showing you that Wildfly allows you to apply a ClassTransformer to the classes in your enterprise archive.
+This is a simple WAR archive showing you that Wildfly allows you to apply a ClassTransformer to the classes in your enterprise archive.

-Deploy the EJB JAR
+Deploy the WAR
 ========================
 * Start Wildfly 8.1.0.Final (or newer)
 * mvn clean install wildfly:deploy

-Run the EJB client
+Run the SOAP client
 ========================
-It is really just a SOAP based client.
-Run it like this:
 * mvn compile exec:java

 Inspect the server log
 ========================
 Notice that a single EJB was installed: HelloBean.
+It exposes a SOAP based interface, which is used by the client application.

 Notice the lines just before the JNDI information: They all start with MyClassTransformer.transform().
 These lines shows the classes as they are about to be loaded into the JVM classloader for your module.